-- 4. While the following are general provisions in the AWQP policy, they will be outlined in guidance and procedures and issued by the State prior to the implementation of the NF Quality Improvement Initiative: - a.
-In cooperation with the State, the Contractor shall be responsible for notifying NFs, which fail to meet any four out of seven performance quality measures, that no new MLTSS enrollments for their members will be forthcoming; and for MLTSS members currently residing in the NF, the Contractor will enter into single case agreements. - b.
-The Contractor may not contract with a NF for new MLTSS admissions that does not meet any four out of seven performance quality measures. - c.
-The Contractor shall focus their NF care management on working with the NFs to improve their performance quality measures. - d.
-The NF shall be able to appeal to the State for reconsideration of network exclusion.
-Exceptions may be made by the State for NFs that have a population with disproportionate needs, etc. - i.
-To meet geographic access - ii.
-To maintain family cohesion - iii.
-Because of a NF appeals network exclusion due to the unique features and population of that NF - e.
-The NF shall be able to enter into a corrective action plan with the State if it doesn't meet any four of the seven measures - f.
-Claims payment for services to MLTSS members.
-The Contractor shall process (pay or deny) claims for assisted living providers, nursing facilities, special care nursing facility, CRS providers, adult/pediatric medical day care providers, PCA and participant directed Vendor Fiscal/Employer Agent Financial Management Services (VF/EA FMS) claims within the following timeframes: - HIPAA compliant electronically submitted clean claims shall be processed within fifteen (15) calendar days of receipt;manually submitted clean claims shall be processed within thirty (30) calendar days of receipt.
+- e.
+The NF shall be at or below the statewide average of the percentage of long stay residents who experience one or more falls with a major injury.
+The measure could be met with any four of the most recent six quarters examined. - f.
+These two additional measures are also included in the NF Quality Improvement Initiative: - i.
+The CoreQ Long-Stay Resident Experience Questionnaire and the CoreQ Long-Stay Family Questionnaire will measure NF resident and family satisfaction across all NFs.
+It will provide the average CoreQ satisfaction rating for each NF, which combines the satisfaction scores of both the long-stay residents and their family members.
+There will be benchmarks of the average resident score and the CoreQ satisfaction rating that the NF shall meet or exceed. - ii.
+This performance measure will ask the NF whether the facility is using INTERACT, Advancing Excellence Tools, TrendTracker or another validated tool to measure 30-day re-hospitalizations and overall hospital utilization.
+The NF shall directly provide a response of yes or no. - 5.
+While the following are general provisions in the AWQP policy, they will be outlined in guidance and procedures and issued by the State prior to the implementation of the NF Quality Improvement Initiative: - In cooperation with the State, the Contractor shall be responsible for notifying NFs, which fail to meet any four out of seven performance quality measures, that no new MLTSS enrollments for their members will be forthcoming; and for MLTSS members currently residing in the NF, the Contractor will enter into single case agreements. - The Contractor may not contract with a NF for new MLTSS admissions that does not meet any four out of seven performance quality measures. - The Contractor shall focus their NF care management on working with the NFs to improve their performance quality measures. - The NF shall be able to appeal to the State for reconsideration of network exclusion.
+Exceptions may be made by the State for NFs that have a population with disproportionate needs, etc. - To meet geographic access - To maintain family cohesion - Because of a NF appeals network exclusion due to the unique features and population of that NF - The NF shall be able to enter into a corrective action plan with the State if it doesn't meet any four of the seven measures - Claims payment for services to MLTSS Members.
+The Contractor shall process (pay or deny) claims for assisted living providers, nursing facilities, special care nursing facility, CRS providers, adult/pediatric medical day care providers, PCA and participant directed Vendor Fiscal/Employer Agent Financial Management Services (VF/EA FMS) claims within the following timeframes: - 1.
+HIPAA compliant electronically submitted clean claims shall be processed within fifteen (15) calendar days of receipt; - 2.
+Manually submitted clean claims shall be processed within thirty (30) calendar days of receipt.